acgetchell/CDT-plusplus/README.md

 - `just ci` for the supported build and smoke-test contract before pushing

-The slower [cppcheck] and sanitizer workflows remain available through [GitHub Actions] and repository commands when relevant to a change:
+The slower sanitizer workflows remain available through [GitHub Actions] and repository commands when relevant to a

-- [cppcheck] with [cppcheck.sh]
+change:

 - [AddressSanitizer], [UndefinedBehaviorSanitizer], [LeakSanitizer], [MemorySanitizer], and [ThreadSanitizer]